SylvanasCry/schema-registry-ajv/README.md

 - Allows retrieval of `Ajv` validation errors for the payload data by pulling them up to the application level.
 - Resolves the `TypeError` when passing an `Ajv` instance to the SchemaRegistry constructor options.

+#### Bonus Features
+- Saves you from having to handle the schema ID.

 ## Installation

 Install the library: